Skip to main content

 Weber Q 1200

-Weber makes great full-sized grills—the Spirit II E-310 was our top pick for gas grills.
+Weber makes great full-sized grills.
+The Spirit II E-310 was our top pick for gas grills.
 However, we weren’t sure they could pack that power into a portable package until we started testing.

-This is a grill that offers enough space to cook for a small crowd (we easily fit six burgers on its surface,) and packs up compact enough to disappear once your meal is done.
+This is a grill that offers enough space to cook for a small crowd.
+We easily fit six burgers on its surface.
+It packs up compact enough to disappear when not in use.
+The Q 1200 was one of the few portable grills we tested that had side tables that were sturdy enough to hold a plate full of food.

-When it comes to features, the Q 1200 was one of the few portable grills we tested that had side tables that were sturdy enough to hold a plate full of food.
-The grill’s plastic side tables fold in to keep the grill compact for portability, although you will want to let the grill cool down before stowing them away to keep them from melting.
+The grill’s plastic side tables fold in to keep the grill compact for travel.
+You will want to let the grill cool down before stowing them away to keep them from melting.

 If accessories are your thing, Weber’s got ‘em.
 You can purchase a portable cart to raise the grill to standing level, which comes complete with wheels to roll it around.

-They also make a flat iron griddle which you can swap-in for the grill grates, a cover to keep the Q 1200 clean between uses and an adapter that’ll let you use it with larger, refillable tanks.
+They also make a flat iron griddle which you can swap in for the grill grates, a cover to keep the Q 1200 clean between uses and an adapter that’ll let you use it with larger, refillable tanks.
 Considering all of this, it was a no-brainer to name this our Best Portable Gas Grill.

 Pros